unfoldingWord/uW-Tools-Collab/UW_TRANSLATION_RESOURCES_GUIDE.md

 - **Word Alignment** connects gateway language translations to original languages
 - **Translation Notes** reference specific aligned words to provide targeted guidance
-- **Translation Words Links** point from aligned words to comprehensive definitions
-- **Translation Academy** articles explain the methodology behind translation decisions
+- **Translation Academy** articles are referenced by Translation Notes to explain the methodology behind translation decisions
+- **Translation Words Links** point from aligned words to Translation Words articles
+- **Translation Words** articles provide comprehensive definitions of key biblical, theological, and cultural terms
 - **Translation Questions** verify that the final translation communicates effectively

 **Example workflow**: A translator working on Romans 1:1 encounters the word "servant."
 The alignment data shows this translates Greek "doulos."
 Translation Words Links points to a comprehensive definition of "doulos" explaining slavery in the ancient world.
 Translation Notes provide specific guidance on how to translate this concept in different cultural contexts.
 Translation Academy articles explain general principles for translating cultural terms.
 Translation Questions help verify that the final translation communicates Paul's intended meaning.